-Up to 70 percent of Native American students drop out of high school and only 13 percent of Native students earn college degrees.
+Up to 70% of Native American students drop out of high school and only 17% of Native students earn college degrees.

 American Indian Education Fund, a program of PWNA, offers scholarships, literacy programs, and school supplies to help end the cycle of poverty.